Labans-lab/My-Portfolio-Beginner./README.md

 * LinkedIn: [https://www.linkedin.com/in/laban-kipkoech-61676a21a/](https://www.linkedin.com/in/laban-kipkoech-61676a21a/)
 ---

-Made with ❤️ by an aspiring data scientist, analyst, and engineer.
+Aspiring data scientist, analyst, and engineer.